cairo-book/cairo-book/src/ch16-04-L1-L2-messaging.md

 {{#include ../listings/ch16-building-advanced-starknet-smart-contracts/no_listing_03_L1_L2_messaging/src/lib.cairo:felt_msg_handler}}
 ```

 We need to add the `#[l1_handler]` attribute to our function.
-L1 handlers are special functions that can only be executed by a `L1HandlerTransaction`.
+L1 handlers are special functions that can only be executed by an `L1HandlerTransaction`.
 There is nothing particular to do to receive transactions from L1, as the message is relayed by the sequencer automatically.
 In your `#[l1_handler]` functions, it is important to verify the sender of the L1 message to ensure that our contract can only receive messages from a trusted L1 contract.

 [messaging contract]: https://github.com/glihm/starknet-messaging-dev/blob/main/solidity/src/ContractMsg.sol
 [starknet addresses]: https://docs.starknet.io/documentation/tools/important_addresses/

 ## Sending Messages from Starknet to Ethereum

 When sending messages from Starknet to Ethereum, you will have to use the `send_message_to_l1` syscall in your Cairo contracts.
 This syscall allows you to send messages to the `StarknetMessaging` contract on L1.
-Unlike `L1->L2` messages, `L2->L1` messages must be consumed manually, which means that you will need your Solidity contract to call the `consumeMessageFromL2` function of the `StarknetMessaging` contract explicitly in order to consume the message.
+Unlike `L1->L2` messages, `L2->L1` messages must be consumed manually, which means that you will need your Solidity contract to explicitly call the `consumeMessageFromL2` function of the `StarknetMessaging` contract in order to consume the message.

 To send a message from L2 to L1, what we would do on Starknet is: